 It is driven by a tiny 32 kHz crystal with is mounted to the right of the main 20 MHz

 The entire card contains just 5 chips.
-Apart from te main processor and the RTC,
+Besides the main processor and the RTC,

 there are two RAM chips, giving a total of 64KB om memory, and a ROM which